University at Buffalo · Department of Philosophy

 Fully Online Graduate Degree in Applied Ontology

 Search any major employment website and you’re likely to find multiple occurrences of the word “ontology.”
-But subsequently searching for universities that offer degrees in ontology will return a single result: the University at Buffalo.
+But searching for universities that offer degrees in ontology will return a single result: the University at Buffalo.

 Current research in Buffalo spans applications in medicine and biology, geographic information science, defense and security, and the ontology of artifacts.
 Supported by grants from the National Institutes of Health, the Department of Defense, and other agencies, UB offers students the chance to engage in funded projects and develop skills that bridge philosophy and technology.